 When your people truly understand themselves and others, the potential of your business goes through the roof.
-Think about it – people can only make the best of the strengths they’ve already got, and work on facing their challenges, if they really know what those are.
+Think about it – organizations are just people connecting with other people.
+Effective communication is the key to successful connections.
 And that’s where we come in.

-When people can take an honest look at their personal style, they can start to ask vital questions, such as:
+When people can take an honest look at their personal style, and the overall personality of their organization, they can start to ask vital questions, such as:

 ‘What kind of leader am I now?’

 ‘What color energy preference do I/we work with best?'